 * indicates a required field.

-The eSafety Commissioner (eSafety) was established in July 2015 as the government agency committed to keeping Australian citizens safer online. eSafety is an independent statutory office supported by the Australian Communications and Media Authority (ACMA). eSafety has various functions and powers, under Australian Government legislation, to foster online safety.
+The eSafety Commissioner's (eSafety) was established in July 2015 as the Government’s official agency committed to keeping Australian citizens safer online. eSafety is an independent statutory office supported by the Australian Communications and Media Authority (ACMA). eSafety has various functions and powers, under Australian Government legislation, to foster online safety.

-eSafety also provides strategic leadership and guidance through the delivery of evidence-based resources and outreach programs, to educate Australians about online safety.
+eSafety provides strategic leadership and guidance, through the delivery of evidence-based resources and outreach programs, to educate Australians about online safety.
 The eSafety Strategy (2019-2022) guides our work.